-Man who revealed Jacob Wetterling remains killed him
+Jacob Wetterling suspect tells court he killed him

-Heinrich, who is pleading to a charge of being in receipt of child porn, will apparently escape any state charges in the boy's death and faces between five and 20 years in federal prison, WCCO said.
-The federal judge said there would be no state prosecutions for crimes committed in1989, the television station reported.
+Heinrich, who is pleading to a charge of being in receipt of child porn, will apparently escape state charges in the boy's death and faces between five and 20 years in prison, WCCO said.
+The judge said there would be no state prosecutions for crimes committed in 1989, the television station reported.

-Heinrich confirms he acted alone in the kidnapping, sexual assault and murder of the boy.
+Heinrich confirmed he acted alone in the kidnapping, sexual assault and murder of the boy.

-The abduction of the11-year-old boy led to the federal1994 Jacob Wetterling Crimes Against Children and Sexually Violent Offender Registration Act, which requires states to maintain sex offender registries and guidelines.
+The abduction of Jacob led to the federal 1994 Jacob Wetterling Crimes Against Children and Sexually Violent Offender Registration Act, which requires states to maintain sex offender registries and guidelines.

 Jacob disappeared on a dark road in central Minnesota on the night of October 22, 1989.